SayujjataMalvade/EC2-SSH-Setup-Windows-Guide/README.md

 # 6. Create a Directory for Server Keys

-mkdir Linux-Server1
+mkdir Linux-Server

-cd Linux-Server1
+cd Linux-Server

 # 7. Securely Copy the Key from Server

 Use scp to copy the key from Server to your local machine:

-scp -i ./<KeyName> ubuntu@<Server2-Public-IP>:/home/ubuntu/.ssh/id_rsa .
+scp -i ./<KeyName> ubuntu@<Server-Public-IP>:/home/ubuntu/.ssh/id_rsa .

-Replace <KeyName> with your actual private key file and <Server2-Public-IP> with your instance’s public IP.
+Replace <KeyName> with your actual private key file and <Server-Public-IP> with your instance’s public IP.

 # Outcome